 - This post contains affiliate links.
 Read more here.

-Where I live, we’re surrounded by water, so outside often means being at a lakeside beach, heading out in a kayak, or taking a boat out into open waters.
+Where I live, we’re surrounded by water.
+Popular activities are visiting lakeside beaches, heading out in a kayak, or taking a boat out into open water.
 And while we aren’t the sportiest family, our summer adventures often include camping trips and long hikes along rivers and around mountain lakes.

 Why Should I Use a Dog Life Jacket?

 The simplest answer to why you should use a dog life jacket is because it’s your job as a dog owner to keep your dog safe.
 Every parent knows that the only way to keep their children protected when boating or swimming in open water is to stick a life jacket on, no matter how well they swim and no matter how much they dislike it.
 As dog owners, we have that same responsibility to keep our dogs safe—even if we sympathize with their desire to ride the waves unencumbered.

 Furthermore, even if your dog is a great swimmer, wearing a life jacket can help make your dog more readily visible in case you’re separated on the water.
 In cold water or water with strong currents, even a few seconds can make a big difference in guaranteeing your dog’s safety.

 There are also some dogs who just aren’t built to be swimmers.
 Dogs who have naturally low body fat, for example, like a Whippet or Greyhound, can have a lot of difficulty staying buoyant and keeping warm in cooler water.
 Older dogs or out-of-shape pooches might lack the stamina they need to keep doggy paddling for too long.
 Or short-legged dogs might use up all of their energy because they need to paddle more to keep themselves afloat.

 When Do I Need a Dog Life Jacket?